 Tgbe editor: Modify the following paragraphs in subclause 9.2.4.1.8 More Data subfield as follows:

-A non-DMG and non-S1G STA uses the More Data subfield to indicate to a STA in PS mode that more BUs are buffered for that STA at the AP.
-The More Data subfield is valid in individually addressed Data or Management frames transmitted by an AP to a STA in PS mode.
+A non-DMG and non-S1G STA uses the More Data subfield to indicate to a STA (#17303)that is not affiliated with a non-AP MLD and in PS mode that more BUs are buffered for that STA at the AP.
+The More Data subfield is valid in individually addressed Data or Management frames transmitted by (#17303)the AP to (#17303)that STA in PS mode(#17378), otherwise it is reserved.
 The More Data subfield is set to 1 to indicate that at least one additional buffered BU is present for the same STA (see 11.2.3.6 (AP operation)).

 For a non-AP MLD, an AP affiliated with an AP MLD uses the More Data subfield to indicate to a non-AP STA in PS mode affiliated with the non-AP MLD that more BUs, corresponding to Data frames with TIDs that are mapped to this link by the most recent DL TID-to-link mapping (negotiated TID-to-link mapping or default link mapping, see 35.3.7.1 (TID-to-link mapping)) or bufferable Management frames (see Table 11- 3 (Bufferable/nonbufferable classification of MMPDUs) and 35.3.12.4 (Traffic indication)) are buffered for the non-AP MLD at the AP MLD (see 35.3.7.1.6 (Use of More Data subfield by an MLD)).
-The More Data subfield is valid in individually addressed Data or Management frames transmitted by an AP affiliated with an AP MLD to a non-AP STA affiliated with a non-AP MLD that is in PS mode and in certain control frames as defined below.
+The More Data subfield is valid in individually addressed Data or Management frames transmitted by an AP affiliated with an AP MLD to a non-AP STA affiliated with a non-AP MLD that is in PS mode and in certain control frames as defined (#17377)in this subclause (#17378), otherwise it is reserved.

-The AP can set the More Data subfield to 1 to indicate that it has a pending transmission for the STA or, ifthe AP is affiliated with an AP MLD, to indicate that the AP MLD has additional buffered BUs corresponding to frames with TIDs that are mapped to the link on which the AP operates by the most recent DL TID-tolink mapping (negotiated TID-to-link mapping or default mode mapping, see 35.3.7.2 (TID-to-link mapping)) or bufferable Management frames (see Table 11-3 (Bufferable/nonbufferable classification of MMPDUs) and 35.3.12.4 (Traffic indication)) if itthe AP has received a frame that contains a QoS Info field in which the More Data Ack subfield is equal to 1 from the STA and one of the following conditions is true:
+The AP can set the More Data subfield to 1 (#17304) if itthe AP has received a frame that contains a QoS Info field in which the More Data Ack subfield is equal to 1 from the STA and one of the following conditions is true:

 9.4.2.5 TIM element

 9.4.2.5.1 General